 - Pay the non-refundable $80 fee due at the time of application in SlideRoom

 If you are unable to apply online, please contact us at email@example.com or 312.629.6170.

-Note: Applications are accepted and processed in fall and spring during the open registration period and prior to the start of the semester.
+Note: Applications are accepted and processed during the open registration period and prior to the start of the semester.

 Note: Students need not be enrolled in a certificate program to register for Adult Continuing Education classes.